atreydesai/humorbench/README.md

 # From LOL to LLM: Measuring Multilingual Multi-Turn Humor Understanding in AI

-This project implements a benchmark that evaluates how well language models understand multi-line humor across English and Spanish.
+This research paper implements a benchmark that evaluates how well language models understand multi-line humor across English and Spanish.
 The benchmark includes both standard evaluation tasks and robustness testing through various perturbations.

 ## Overview